MassoniMacaroni/pde/README.md

 Personal Development Environment

 # About
 This is my attempt to keep all of the config I use cli tools and development in a centralised repo.
+Eventually I'll write some sort of script to pull it all together and setup my environment quicker... but now here's the bits and pieces.

 # Reqs
 - Cousine NerdFont